ml4/example-sentinel-vault/README.md

 }

 ## Expect requests to only happen in the hour before work hours (7:00 am - 8:00 am)
-## useful for demonstration of limiting capabilities of Sentinel for Vault
+## Useful for demonstration of limiting capabilities of Sentinel for Vault
+#
 workhours = rule {
 	time.now.hour > 7 and time.now.hour < 8
 }